acts-project/acts/docs/core/seeding.md

 (2R)^2 = \frac{A^2+1}{B^2} .
 \end{equation*}

-Now we can we can apply a cut on the estimate of the minimum helix diameter `minHelixDiameter2` without the extra overhead of conversions or computationally complex calculations.
+Now we can apply a cut on the estimate of the minimum helix diameter `minHelixDiameter2` without the extra overhead of conversions or computationally complex calculations.
 The seed is accepted if

 \begin{equation*}
 \frac{A^2+1}{B^2} > (2 R^{min})^2 = \left ( \frac{2 \cdot p_T^{min}}{300 \cdot B_z} \right)^2 \equiv \textnormal{minHelixDiameter2} ,